shlokamohanty/i-write-sometimes/_posts/2026-07-11-thesis-story.md

 Aliyah knows his mom.
 Aliyah knows his favorite cake.
 I’m watching Oli cut his birthday cake, and Aliyah is dressed so much better than I am.
 They both are holding the knife together and cutting the cake.
 I planned his surprise.

 Tara doesn't know what she wants in life.
 So, she spends a lot of time thinking about death and Oli.
 Each bite seems like life or death.
-Rysa would have called me out.
+Rysa would have called me out on it.

 Rysa is opening up about losing her uncle from Minneapolis.
 She said it was sudden death.
 She says, I understand loss better than others.
 She's talking about her girlfriend.
 Her girlfriend once left home and stayed at her place.
 We are kids.
 This is the first time she brings up seeing birds with her mom.